Quidditch (real-life sport): IQA World Cup

 Previously known as the Global Games and Summer Games, the World Cup is the IQA's tournament for national teams.
-It takes place every 2 years and any quidditch-playing nation is offered the chance at competing on the world level at this tournament.
-The next tournament will be held in Richmond, United States in 2023.
+It takes place every two years and any quidditch-playing nation is offered the chance at competing on the world level at this tournament.
+The last tournament took place in Brussels, Belgium, in July 2025.

 The original World Cup was titled "Summer Games" to match the Olympics being held in London, United Kingdom.
-July 2012 saw 5 national teams from around the world compete in this first international tournament run by the IQA, taking place in University Parks, Oxford, England.
+July 2012 saw five national teams from around the world compete in this first international tournament run by the IQA, taking place in University Parks, Oxford, England.
 The five teams were from the US, Canada, France, UK, and Australia.

 European Games

 Similar to the World Cup, the European Games is an international tournament open to national teams.
-Inclusion within the European Games is limited to members of the European Committee (also known as Quidditch Europe or QEurope).
+Inclusion within the European Games is limited to members of the European Committee (also known as Quadball Europe or QEurope).
 The first European Games were held in Sarteano, Italy in July 2015.

-European Quidditch Cup
+European Quadball Cup

 The European Quidditch Cup, also known as EQC and formerly known as the European Quidditch Championship, is a yearly championship tournament for teams in Europe.
 EQC began first in France in Lesparre-Médoc on 13 October 2012 where a minimal number of teams attended due to the fact that quidditch was only recently introduced to Europe.
 The tournament quickly grew however and during the 2015–2016 season, Gallipoli, Italy, hosted EQC IV on 16–17 April 2016, with 40 teams attending from 13 countries.
-The next European Quidditch Cup will be held in Mechelen, Belgium, on 25–26 March 2017, and will see 32 attending teams from 15 countries.
+Mechelen Belgium hosted EQC V on 25–26 March 2017, and saw 32 attending teams from 15 countries.

-Asian Quidditch Cup
+Asian Quadball Cup

-The inaugural Asian Quidditch Cup took place between the 30 and 31 July 2016 in Malaysia.
+The inaugural Asian Quadball Cup took place between the 30 and 31 July 2016 in Malaysia.
 It was held again in 2017 and held biennially to match the World Cup/Regional tournament alternations.
-The teams that competed at the inaugural Asian Quidditch Cup were the Australian National University Owls (ANU), Damansara Dementors, and Subang Chimaeras.
+The teams that competed at the inaugural Asian Quadball Cup were the Australian National University Owls (ANU), Damansara Dementors, and Subang Chimaeras.
 The ANU Owls emerged champions.

 Regional or league tournaments

 Canadian Nationals

-Canadian Nationals is the national championship tournament for Quidditch Canada.
+Canadian Nationals is the national championship tournament for Quadball Canada.
 The 2014–2015 national championship was held in Burnaby, British Columbia on 28 March 2015.
 Its precursors, East and West Regionals, were held in Kingston, Ontario and Moose Jaw, Saskatchewan on 1 and 7 February 2015, respectively.

-Major League Quidditch
+Major League Quadball

-Major League Quidditch (MLQ) was founded in 2015.
+Major League Quadball (MLQ) was founded in 2015.
 MLQ features standardized schedules, officiation, statistics, and live or previously recorded footage of all games.
 The league included eight teams across the United States and Canada for its inaugural season in the summer of 2015.
 The league expanded to 16 teams for the 2016 season with the slogan "#16for16".
 For its third season in 2017, the league introduced practice squads behind the 16 teams, as well as developed a policy to allow league official teams to play unaffiliated teams.